RWHurra/Create-YTShorts-from-text-and-image/README.md

 - Working with movie clips and manipulating video elements using the moviepy library.
 - Reading data from CSV files and using it to automate directory creation and text generation.
 - Applying formatting options to text clips, such as size, font color, and alignment.
-- Using the wxPython library to create a simple graphical user interface for enhanced usability.
+- Using the PyQT library to create a simple graphical user interface for enhanced usability.

 ## 👉Standout Features

 - Automated directory creation based on CSV file input, reducing manual effort and ensuring consistency.
 - Text clip setup with customization options for size, color, and alignment.
 - Black bar background for improved text visibility.
 - User-friendly GUI for easy execution and interaction with the program.
-(Work in progress)

 ## Conclusion